Agontuk

 Agontuk is a 2024 Bangladeshi Bengali language psychological thriller film.
-It is dialogued and directed by Sumon Dhar, story and screenplay done by Sumon Dhar and Anisur Rahman Mishu and production done by Kamal Hasan under the banner of The Abhi Kathachitra.
+It is dialogued and directed by Sumon Dhar, story and screenplay done by Sumon Dhar and Anisur Rahman Mishu, and production by Kamal Hasan under the banner of The Abhi Kathachitra.
 It was distributed by Zahid Hasan Abhi under the banner of The Abhi Kathachitra.
 Shamol Mawla and Puja Cherry played the lead roles and Mili Bashar, Masum Bashar, Shahed Ali, Hindoi Rai, Anwar Shahin and others played supporting roles in the film.
-It was scheduled to release on 17 June 2024.
+It was released on 17 June 2024.